 Sometimes, you may have to purchase a separate car insurance policy as a teen or young driver.
 If you live in a state that requires the car title and auto insurance to be in the same name, you may be forced to purchase your own car insurance plan.
 Check your state’s car insurance rules and regulations to see if this applies to you.

-Also, if you move somewhere else for a reason other than college, the insurance provider will likely ask that you get your own policy.
-In addition, if you attend college but don’t live at home with your parents, and the vehicle title is only in your name, you’ll likely need to invest in separate car insurance.
+Also, if you move somewhere else for a reason other than college, your insurance provider will likely ask that you get your own policy.
+And if you attend college but don’t live at home with your parents, and the vehicle title is only in your name, you’ll likely need to invest in separate car insurance.

 Pros and Cons of Staying on Parents’ Car Insurance

-The most noteworthy benefit of staying on your parents’ car insurance is lower auto insurance rates.
+The most noteworthy benefit of staying on a parent’s car insurance is lower rates.
 You’ll also be able to share driving responsibilities with other vehicles at your parents’ house.
-On the flip side, being on your parents’ policy requires you to continue living with them unless you go to college.
+On the flip side, being on a parent’s policy requires you to continue living with them unless you go to college.

-This can be a major drawback if you wish to be independent and move away from them to pursue a job or be with a significant other after high school.
-Also, any negative remarks on your driving record will cause your rates and your parents’ rates to increase.
+This can be a major drawback if you wish to be independent and move away from home to pursue a job or be with a significant other after high school.
+Also, any negative marks on your driving record will cause your and your parents’ rates to increase.
 If you prove to be an irresponsible driver, your parents may choose to drop you from their policy.

 How to Save Money While on Your Parents’ Car Insurance

-Depending on the car insurance company your parents chose, you might be able to save money by agreeing to use a monitoring app.
-A monitoring app will track your driving habits and potentially lower your premium if you show a history of safe driving and/or drive less frequently during dangerous times, like rush hour.
+Depending on your parents’ car insurance company, you might be able to save money by agreeing to use a monitoring app.
+The app will track your driving habits, which will potentially lower your premium if you show a history of safe driving or drive less frequently during dangerous times, like rush hour.

 What to Do If You Need Your Own Car Insurance

-In the event you can’t remain on your parents’ car insurance or decide you want your own policy for any reason, make sure you understand your coverage options and the minimum requirements in your state.
+Make sure you understand your coverage options and the minimum requirements in your state if you can’t remain on a parent’s car insurance or decide you want your own policy for any reason.
 Then, shop around and get quotes from at least a few auto insurance companies before you commit to a policy.

 Comparing car insurance quotes is the best way to ensure you’ve found the best and cheapest car insurance.
 Don’t forget to look for discounts and take advantage of any that apply to you.
-Discounts can save you a great deal of money on your car insurance, especially if you qualify for multiple.
+Discounts can save you a great deal of money, especially if you qualify for several.

 You Can Save Money with Your Parents’ Car Insurance

-No matter how old you are, you can remain on your parents’ car insurance as long as you live with them.
+No matter how old you are, you can remain on a parent’s car insurance as long as you live with them.
 By staying on their policy, you can save money until you reach your mid-20s and are out of the high-risk years.
-If you do continue to share car insurance with your parents, do your best to be a safe driver so that your parents don’t get plagued with higher premiums.
+If you continue to share car insurance with your parents, do your best to be a safe driver so that your parents don’t get stuck with higher premiums.

 Frequently Asked Questions

 If your parents are divorced and you live at both of their homes and drive vehicles at each house, each of them should list you as a driver on their policies.
 This holds true even if you only stay with one of them occasionally.
-In the event you only live with one parent and use their car, then they should add you to their policy.
+If you only live with one parent and use their car, they should add you to their policy.

 Depending on the state you live in, you might be required to purchase your own car insurance if the vehicle title is in your name.
 If you live in New York or a different state with these laws and an auto insurance provider notices that the title doesn’t match the name on your parents’ policy, they’ll drop your coverage.

-Thanks to the “permissive use” policy, you can drive your parents’ vehicle, even if you aren’t listed on their insurance policy.
-Permissive use states you’ll be covered by their auto insurance in the event of a car accident.
+Thanks to the “permissive use” policy, you can drive your parents’ vehicle if you aren’t listed on their insurance policy.
+Permissive use states that you’ll be covered by their auto insurance in the event of a car accident.
 Just keep in mind that since there are limits, you might have to use your own car insurance policy to help pay for the costs.